 And, if you want to get a photo where the lighter tops of the cactus lit up, the best time would be during sunset.
 The golden hour is a popular time, so you can expect large crowds.

 The fourth of our 2 days in Joshua Tree is Jumbo Rocks.
 The Jumbo Rocks campground is one of the most popular campgrounds in Joshua Tree National Park.
 Jumbo Rocks is about 14 miles or a 20-minute drive from Cholla Cactus Garden.

 A camping fee of $20 is charged for a maximum of 6 people, 3 tents, and 2 cars for an individual campsite.
 The fees are to be paid within an hour once you have chosen your campsite.

-As this campsite is popular, reservations are required for bookings made between September to May which is the park’s peak season.
+As this campsite is popular, reservations are required for bookings made between September to May during the peak season.

 You have to bring plenty of water as there is no potable water here.
 Take note that there is no cell phone reception, no internet connectivity, no food storage lockers, and no dump station.

 This means you have to bring your firewood and clean up your trash, and campfires are to be kept small as due to the park’s dry temperatures, the risk of fires are high.

 The fifth of our 2 days in Joshua Tree is Cap Rock.
 The Cap Rock Trail is an easy 0.4-mile trail that takes you through the popular rock formations at the center of Joshua Tree National Park.
 Cap Rock is about 7-miles or a 12-minute drive from Jumbo Rocks Campground.